-Jerk might be unbearable for some.
+“Jerk might be unbearable for some.
 But in our eyes, theater so wisely woven with reality, however violent, is wholesome.” – Les Inrockuptibles, France

-Jerk is part of a body of works created by Gisèle Vienne in collaboration with the American writer Dennis Cooper (including “I Apologize” presented at Black Box teater in 2011), that probe the links between fantasy and reality and convey aesthetic experience as a space for representing violence.
-The more realist “Jerk” enters fantasy fulfillment and puts forth a consistent linear narrative, generating the credibility that undeniably stems from this form.
+Jerk is part of a body of works created by Gisèle Vienne in collaboration with the American writer Dennis Cooper (including I Apologize presented at Black Box teater in 2011) that probes the links between fantasy and reality and uses the aesthetic experience as a space to express violence.